firebase/firebase-cpp-sdk/README.md

 ```

 #### Proguard File Generation

-Note that as part of the build process, each library generates a proguard file
+As part of the build process, each library generates a proguard file
 that should be included in your application.
 The generated file is located in
 each library’s build directory.
 For example, the Analytics proguard file would
 be generated to `analytics/build/analytics.pro`.